Skycoder42/repkg/README.md

 This will start the frontend of your choice (e.g. yay, trizen, pacaur, yaourt, ...) and rebuild all required packages.

 ### Package Providers
-Simply add a rule file to your PKGBUILD, and install it to `/etc/repkg/rules`.
+Simply add a rule file to your PKGBUILD, and install it to `/etc/repkg/rules/system` (or `/etc/repkg/rules` if you want to be compatible with versions of repkg before `1.3.0`).
 Assuming your package is name `my-pkg` and should be rebuild when `dep-a` or `dep-b` is updated, the file must be named `my-pkg.rule` and contain:
 ```
 dep-a dep-b
 ```